 ADVANCE hosts a variety of faculty peer networks to support the retention and promotion of women and underrepresented minority faculty at UMD.

-Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professor women created to enhance agency in career advancement (meets monthly for two hours).
-Professor of Journalism, Dr. Linda Steiner, leads KOF.
-Click here to see the call for participation.
+Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professors who identify as women created to enhance agency in career advancement (meets monthly for two hours).
+Professor of Journalism and Director of ADVANCE, Dr. Linda Steiner, leads KOF.
+Click here to see the call for participation for 2020-2021.

-ADVANCING Professional Track Faculty (APTF) – Year-long network of full-time non-tenure track (men and women) created to enhance agency in career advancement.
+ADVANCING Professional Track Faculty (APTF) (2020-2021 Program Filled) – Year-long network of full-time non-tenure track (all genders) created to enhance agency in career advancement.
 Instructor of Biological Sciences and Assistant Dean for Science Education Initiatives in the College of Computer, Mathematical and Natural Sciences, Dr. Kaci Thompson, leads APTF this year.
-Click here to see the call for participation.
+Click here to see the call for participation for 2020-2021.

-ADVANCING Together Workshops (AT) – Workshops for women associate professors created to enhance agency in career advancement to full professor.
-The program is led by Dr. Ellin Scholnick, Faculty Ombuds Officer and Professor Emerita in the Department of Psychology.
+ADVANCING Together Workshops (AT) – Workshops for associate professors who identify as women created to enhance agency in career advancement to full professor.